Maze graphics or online Mazes in virtual reality are cool, but nothing can

 second largest computer Maze I've ever printed.
 At the time I finished it, in

 November, 1987, it was the largest I ever did.
-It is exactly 30% the size of the
+It is exactly 30% the size of

-is the one I unrolled around the house above, where it's titled the
+left is the one I unrolled around the house above, where it's titled the

 Choreographic Maze.